This post may contain affiliate links. Please read my disclosure policy.

 - 3 tablespoons cornstarch

-- 1 tablespoon hot sauce (I used Cholula)
+- 1 tablespoon hot sauce (I like Cholula)

 - 2 tablespoons olive oil

-- 2 cups butternut squash, cut into ½" pieces
+- 2 cups butternut squash cut into ½ inch pieces

 - 2 cups cauliflower florets

-- 2 teaspoon fresh thyme leaves (or 1 teaspoon dried) plus extra springs for garnish
+- 2 teaspoons fresh thyme leaves (or 1 teaspoon dried) plus extra springs for garnish

 For the Biscuit Topping: